darkoverlordofdata/doran-dark/readme.md

 # DaRKSTEP

-NeXTSTEP-like object system entirely in c11 with clang extensions.
+A NeXTSTEP-like object system entirely in c11 with clang extensions.
 This is not objective-c, this is c.
 Instead of method lists, I'm using vtables.
 Instead of messages, I'm using the selector as a generic function.

-clang c11 with extensions:
+clang c11, using extensions:
 * BlocksRuntime
 * __attribute__((ext_vector_type(n)))
 * __attribute__((overloadable))
 * __attribute__((constructor(n)))
 * __attribute__((cleaup(destructor)))

+## Why?
+'I want a new C' - catchy.
+Maybe I'll write a song.
+C is simple.
+It compiles fast.
+I didn't like Borland C++ 2.0 when it came out - too 'gimicky'.
+It's gotten better, but I still think it has a noisy syntax.

+This library is adequate for non-critical use.
+Probably 1/2 the internet runs or did run on hacks that emulate classes in javascript.

+The initial idea was to replace GLib - I like vala as a language, but the more I look at GLib and GPL, the less I like it.
+But it works great standalone.
+So I can see using it along side vala.
+Perhaps I'll return to replacing GLib at some point.

+> "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup

 ### testing